Jewish weddings are rich in history, tradition, and beautiful symbolism.

 Ketubah Signing

-The marriage contract is signed by the bride and groom two witnesses and the rabbi or cantor, usually on the wedding day.
+The marriage contract is signed by the bride and groom, two witnesses, and the rabbi or cantor, usually on the wedding day.
 The Ketubah outlines the groom’s responsibilities to his bride.
+Many couples choose to add personal touches or preferences to their Ketubah, making this moment even more meaningful and unique to their relationship.
 The signing of the Ketubah is typically an hour and happens before the wedding ceremony.
 The Ketubah is often read to the guests during the ceremony and one of my favorite Jewish wedding photos to capture.
 The bride and groom do not often sign in private, but instead this moment takes place, for many couples, in the same room as their parents, family, and children.

 Bedeken